 The color control test shares many factors with the CFMT and the VET for objects.
-Because it does not involve any analysis of shape, however, we did not expect to see any differences between the groups for colors.
+Since it does not involve any analysis of shape, however, we did not expect to see any differences between the groups for colors.

-The groups did not significantly differ in their assessment of their experience or expertise with colors: dyslexics (M = 7.47), typical readers (M = 7.16), paired-samples t test: t(18) = 0.69, p = .500, d = 0.16.
-The performance of both groups on catch trials was good, although the performance of typical readers was lower than we expected: dyslexics (M = 96.5%), typical readers (M = 89.5%).
-The correct choice on catch trials (e.g., a correct color square among two gray squares) might not have been obvious because the perception of the hue of the foils could have been influenced by the context of the correct color square.
+The groups did not significantly differ in their assessment of their experience or expertise with colors (dyslexics M: 7.47, typical readers M: 7.16; paired samples t-test: t(18) = 0.69, p = 0.500, d = 0.16).
+The performance of both groups on catch trials was good, although the performance of typical readers was lower than we expected (dyslexics M: 96.5%; typical readers M: 89.5%).
+The correct choice on catch trials (e.g. a correct color square among two gray squares) might not have been obvious because the perception of the hue of the foils could have been influenced by the context of the correct color square.
 Catch trials are therefore more appropriately labeled easy trials.

-Both groups performed significantly above the chance level of 33.3% correct on the noncatch trials on the color control task: one-sample t test, dyslexics (M = 51.2%), t(18) = 13.06, $p = 1.3 \times 10^{-10}$, d = 3.00; typical readers (M = 53.8%), t(18) = 6.24,
+Both groups performed significantly above the chance level of 33.3% correct on the non-catch trials on the color control task (one sample t-test; dyslexics M: 51.2%, t(18) =

-$p = 7.0 \times 10^{-6}, d = 1.43$.
-The performance of the two groups did not significantly differ: paired-samples t test, t(18) = 0.74, p = .467, d = 0.17.
+13.06, p = 1.3 x 10^{-10} , d = 3.00; typical readers M: 53.8%, t(18) = 6.24, p = 7.0 x 10^{-6} , d = 1.43).
+The performance of the two groups did not significantly differ (paired samples t-test: t(18) = 0.74, p = 0.467, d = 0.17).

-Correlations Between Reading and Visual Performance
+Correlations between Reading and Visual Performance

-While controlling for age, gender, and education (coded as 1, 2, and 3, indicating completion of the first, second, or third stage of the Icelandic schooling system, respectively), we looked at the partial correlations between the reading component (from our factor analysis of common word forms per minute, uncommon word forms per minute, percent correct common word forms, and percent correct uncommon word forms; see Results: Measures of Dyslexia section) and overall accuracy on the CFMT, VHFPT, and VET.
+While controlling for age, gender, and education (coded as 1, 2, and 3 indicating completion of the first, second, or third stage of the Icelandic schooling system, respectively), we looked at the partial correlations between the reading component (from our factor analysis of common word forms per minute, uncommon word forms per minute, percent correct common word forms, and percent correct uncommon word forms; see Results: Measures of Dyslexia) and overall accuracy on the CFMT, VHFPT, and VET.

-Across groups, the reading component was positively correlated with overall accuracy on the three tasks, and was significant for the CFMT, r(33) = 0.34, p = .049, marginally significant for the VHFPT, r(33) = 0.28, p = .099, and did not reach significance for the VET, r(33) = 0.27, p = .111.
+Across groups, the reading component was positively correlated with overall accuracy on the three tasks, and was significant for the CFMT (r(33) = 0.34, p = 0.049), marginally significant for the VHFPT (r(33) = 0.28, p = 0.099), and did not reach significance for the VET (r(33) = 0.27, p = 0.111).
 Within each group, the reading component was not significantly correlated with overall accuracy on the three tasks (all rs < 0.18, all ps > 0.25).
-The correlations across groups therefore appear to mainly reflect overall group differences between dyslexics and typical readers, that is, what matters most is whether people are dyslexic or not.
+The correlations across groups therefore appear to mainly reflect overall group differences between dyslexics and typical readers, i.e. what matters most is whether people are dyslexic or not.